|

 ASTRODAY AT KONA COMMONS SHOPPING CENTER

-Learners of all ages are invited to Kona Commons Shopping Center for an entertainment filled day of astronomy, robotics, and natural sciences.
-Sponsored by the Maunakea Observatories, this free, open-air event is an opportunity for the community to meet with scientists and educators and learn how Hawai'i contributes to new and amazing discoveries in astronomy.
-The Maunakea Observatories and other science-based and community organizations will offer fun and informative science demonstrations and activities.
+From 10am-3pm, learners of all ages are invited to Kona Commons Shopping Center for an entertainment filled day of astronomy, robotics, and natural sciences.
+Join the W.M.
+Keck Observatory and Maunakea Observatories, this free, open-air event is an opportunity for the community to meet with scientists and educators and learn how Hawai'i contributes to new and amazing discoveries in astronomy.
+The observatories and other science-based and community organizations will offer fun and informative science demonstrations and activities.

 November 8, 2025